-- Vocaster DM14v dynamic microphone, with suspension mount and 3/8"-to-5/8" stand adaptor

-- Vocaster HP60v headphones

-- Microphone cable, XLR (M-F)

 - USB cable, Type 'A' to Type 'C'

-- Getting Started Information (printed on the inside of box lid)
+- Getting Started Information (printed inside the box)

 - Important Safety Information

 As a Vocaster Two owner, you are also entitled to a selection of third-party software, including the Hindenburg DAW (Digital Audio Workstation) recording application.

 Go to focusrite.com/Vocaster to see what's available.